-4.4 Using Pythia
+4.2.4 Using Pythia

-Relying parties interact with Pythia in two distinct ways: they make reputation queries for users and they send transactions to the system that record their interactions with the user.
+Relying parties interact with Pythia in three distinct ways: they define reputation algorithms by creating rulesets, they make reputation queries about users, and they submit transactions to record their interactions with users.

 Reputation queries can be made about unauthenticated identifiers.
 A reputation query includes the identifier of the relying party, an identifier for the subject, and a rule-set identifier.
 Any identifier stored in the system, email address or URLs, can be the subject of a reputation request.
 The system uses the rule-set identifier to select a rule set from those previously defined by the relying party and carries out the calculation, using the subject identifier to gather the right data for the rule set to operate on.